sheikhmahmudulhasanshium/cirql-backend/README.md

 *   **Secure Authentication:**
     *   **JWT-based authentication** for stateless sessions.
-    *   **Google OAuth 2.0 integration** with secure ID token verification to meet Google's latest security standards, including Cross-Account Protection.
+    *   **Google OAuth 2.0 integration** using the `tokeninfo` endpoint for secure, server-to-server validation that satisfies Google's Cross-Account Protection requirements.
-    *   **Two-Factor Authentication (2FA)** using TOTP, including QR code generation, backup codes, and encrypted secret storage.
+    *   **Two-Factor Authentication (2FA)** using TOTP, including QR code generation, backup codes, and symmetrically encrypted secret storage.
-    *   **Password Reset Flow** with secure, expiring tokens sent via email.
+    *   **Password Reset Flow** with secure, expiring tokens.

+*   **Support Ticketing System:**
+    *   A full-featured two-way conversation system allowing users and admins to communicate.
+    *   Users can create tickets based on categories (Feedback, Complaint, etc.), which automatically updates the email subject for easy filtering.
+    *   Admins can view all tickets and reply directly.
+    *   Users have a complete log of their past conversations.
+    *   Support for file/link attachments in messages.

 *   **Advanced User Management:**
     *   CRUD operations for user profiles.